-Kheiron College of Equine Therapy is a new school with new ideas in the approach to Equine Performance Therapy.
+Kheiron College of Equine Therapy is a school with new ideas in the approach to Equine Performance Therapy.

 Welcome to Kheiron College of Equine Therapy!